MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started.md

 ![Setting up response types](media/e-invoicing-services-get-started-set-up-response-types.png)

 ## e-Invoicing feature names by country
-The following table describes other e-Invoicing features avaliable to download from the Electronic reporting Global respository to generate electronic invoices.
+The following table describes other e-Invoicing features available to download from the Electronic reporting Global repository to generate electronic invoices.
-In RCS, you can download the e-Invoicing features listed in this table, the ER configurations, and the avaliable e-Invoicing feature setups.
+In RCS, you can download the e-Invoicing features listed in this table, the ER configurations, and the available e-Invoicing feature setups.
 In Finance, you can enable the related feature references on the **Electronic document parameters** page to issue electronic invoices for these countries.
 For more information, see the section, [Turn on country/region-specific e-Invoicing features](#region-specific) earlier in this topic.

 | Feature name                      | Description                                 | ER configurations                                                                                                  | Setups                                                                                                                                                         | Country/Region  | Feature reference      |